-2. If the debt instruments are issued or guaranteed by a regional government or a local authority or a 'public sector entity' as defined in point 8 of Article 4(1) of Regulation (EU) No 575/2013 (hereinafter a 'CRR public sector entity') established in a Member State whose currency is the euro, the credit assessment shall be performed by the Eurosystem in accordance with the following rules.

-- (a) If the issuers or guarantors are regional governments, local authorities or CRR public sector entities, which are treated for capital requirements purposes pursuant to Articles 115(2) or 116(4) of Regulation (EU) No 575/2013 equally to the central government in whose jurisdiction they are established, the debt instruments issued or guaranteed by these entities shall be allocated the credit quality step corresponding to the best credit rating provided by an accepted ECAI to the central government in whose jurisdiction these entities are established. - (b) If the issuers or guarantors are regional governments, local authorities and CRR public sector entities which are not referred to in point (a) the debt instruments issued or guaranteed by these entities shall be allocated the credit step corresponding to one credit quality step below the best credit rating provided by an accepted ECAI to the central government in which jurisdiction these entities are established. - (c) If the issuers or guarantors are 'public sector entities' as defined in point (75) of Article 2 and that are not referred to in points (a) and (b), no implicit credit assessment is derived and the debt instruments issued or guaranteed by these entities shall be treated equally to debt instruments issued or guaranteed by private sector entities.
+- 2. If the debt instruments are issued or guaranteed by a regional government or a local authority or a 'public sector entity' as defined in point 8 of Article 4(1) of Regulation (EU) No 575/2013 (hereinafter a 'CRR public sector entity') established in a Member State whose currency is the euro, the credit assessment shall be performed by the Eurosystem in accordance with the following rules. - (a) If the issuers or guarantors are regional governments, local authorities or CRR public sector entities, which are treated for capital requirements purposes pursuant to Articles 115(2) or 116(4) of Regulation (EU) No 575/2013 equally to the central government in whose jurisdiction they are established, the debt instruments issued or guaranteed by these entities shall be allocated the credit quality step corresponding to the best credit rating provided by an accepted ECAI to the central government in whose jurisdiction these entities are established. - (b) If the issuers or guarantors are regional governments, local authorities and CRR public sector entities which are not referred to in point (a) the debt instruments issued or guaranteed by these entities shall be allocated the credit step corresponding to one credit quality step below the best credit rating provided by an accepted ECAI to the central government in which jurisdiction these entities are established.

-3. If the debt instruments are issued or guaranteed by non-financial corporations established in a Member State whose currency is the euro, the credit quality assessment shall be performed by the Eurosystem based on the credit quality assessment rules applicable to the credit quality assessment of credit claims in Chapter 2 of Title III.
-Assets in relation to which the credit quality is assessed in accordance with the rules contained in this paragraph shall not be included in the public list of eligible marketable assets.
+- (c) If the issuers or guarantors are 'public sector entities' as defined in point (75) of Article 2 and are not referred to in points (a) and (b), no implicit credit assessment is derived and the debt instruments issued or guaranteed by these entities shall be treated equally to debt instruments issued or guaranteed by private sector entities, i.e. as not having an appropriate credit assessment. - 3.
+Subject to the provisions of Article 61(1), if the debt instruments are issued or guaranteed by non-financial corporations established in a Member State whose currency is the euro, the credit quality assessment shall be performed by the Eurosystem based on the credit quality assessment rules applicable to the credit quality assessment of credit claims in Chapter 2 of Title III.

-Implicit credit quality assessments for issuers or guarantors without an ECAI
+Implicit credit quality assessments for issuers or guarantors without an ECAI credit quality assessment

-Allocation of issuers or guarantors under Regulation (EU) No 575/2013 (CRR ()) ECAF derivation of the implicit credit quality assessment of the issuer or guarantor belonging to the corresponding class Class 1 Regional governments, local authorities and CRR public sector entities (CRR PSEs) that are treated by the competent authorities in the same manner as the central government for capital requirements purposes pursuant to Articles 115(2) and 116(4) of Regulation (EU) No 575/2013 Allocated the ECAI credit quality assessment of the central government in whose jurisdiction the entity is established Class 2 Other regional governments, local authorities and CRR PSEs Allocated a credit quality assessment one credit quality step () below the ECAI credit quality assessment of the central government in whose jurisdiction the entity is established credit quality assessment
+Allocation of issuers or guarantors under Regulation (EU) No 575/2013 (CRR ()) ECAF derivation of the implicit credit quality assessment of the issuer or guarantor belonging to the corresponding class Class 1 Regional governments, local authorities and CRR public sector entities (CRR PSEs) that are treated by the competent authorities in the same manner as the central government for capital requirements purposes pursuant to Articles 115(2) and 116(4) of Regulation (EU) No 575/2013 Allocated the ECAI credit quality assessment of the central government in whose jurisdiction the entity is established Class 2 Other regional governments, local authorities and CRR PSEs Allocated a credit quality assessment one credit quality step () below the ECAI credit quality assessment of the central government in whose juris- diction the entity is established Class 3 Public sector entities as defined in point (75) of Article 2 that are not CRR PSEs ► M9 Treated like private sector issuers or debtors, i.e. their marketable assets are not eligible ◀